What is bladder botox?

 It takes up to seven days for botox to fully work.
 However, you are likely to feel an improvement after the first couple of days as the botox starts to have an impact.
 Effects last for around four to six months, after which you may require a top-up if your symptoms return.

-Recovery from bladder botox is usually pain-free and quick.
+Recovery is usually pain-free and quick.
 However, you may notice a few unwelcome side effects post-treatment.
 In most cases, you will notice a reduction in your symptoms and can return to normal life almost straight away.
-You should make sure you get sufficient rest if you are feeling drowsy after bladder botox.
+You should make sure you get sufficient rest if you are feeling drowsy after the treatment.

-Sometimes, bladder botox can be so effective that you may have difficulty passing urine at all afterwards.
+Sometimes, the procedure can be so effective that you may have difficulty passing urine at all afterwards.
 This side effect typically occurs around seven days after treatment.
 If it happens, you will need to self-catheterise until the impact subsides.
 This could take between six to 12 months, when the botox naturally wears off.